llussy/awesome-stars/README.md

 - [tkestack/kvass](https://github.com/tkestack/kvass) - Kvass is a Prometheus horizontal auto-scaling solution , which uses Sidecar to generate special config file only containes part of targets assigned from Coordinator for every Prometheus shard.
 - [qqshfox/cert-manager-webhook-dnspod](https://github.com/qqshfox/cert-manager-webhook-dnspod) - DNSPod Webhook for Cert Manager
 - [jesseduffield/lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker
-- [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing real-time, protocol-aware visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and
+- [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
 - [datreeio/datree](https://github.com/datreeio/datree) - Prevent Kubernetes misconfigurations from reaching production (again 😤 )!
 From code to cloud, Datree provides an E2E policy enforcement solution to run automatic checks for rule violations.
 See our do
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [cnych/promoter](https://github.com/cnych/promoter) - AlertManager Webhook Service With Alerts images.